esamattis/ircshare-android/README.md

 # License

-This software is licensed under the GNU Affero General Public License.
+This software is licensed under the GNU General Public License.
 For more information see agpl.txt.